mredenti/ModernCMake/slides/episodes/introduction.md

 Additional resources for further learning
 Feedback and workshop evaluation

-## POINT

-CMake builds typically follow a fairly standard process:

-Run cmake to produce a set of project files.
-CMake allows you to choose the type of project files with the -G option, which selects a particular project generator.
-Run a generator-specific build tool on those project files to produce executables, libraries, run tests, create packages, etc.

 ## Abstracting away the build tool
 CMake also comes to our aid in helping us not have to deal with the platform differences of the build tool.
 The cmake --build option directs CMake to invoke the appropriate build tool for us, which allows us to specify the whole build something like this:

-Common generators include Unix Makefiles, Ninja, Xcode and various versions of Visual Studio.
-For each generator type, there is a corresponding build tool which can be called from a command line or from scripts.
-Depending on the generator, the type of build (Debug, Release, etc.) may need to be specified either at CMake time or at build time, leading to a workflow something like one of the following for a typical scripted build: